Improved Binary Black Hole Search Discriminator from the Singular Value Decomposition of Non-Gaussian Noise Transients: Constructing SVD-based discriminators

 The frequency-domain strain data thus prepared are next used to construct the matrix $\mathcal{B}$.
 In this so-called {\em glitch} matrix, each row corresponds to a particular glitch, and each column corresponds to a specific frequency index.
 Subsequently, we perform the SVD on this matrix.
-In Fig.~\ref{fig:sv_H1}, the top two rows show the first three singular vectors of the blip and tomte glitches, respectively.
-We employ only the first three singular vectors for each glitch type, which capture $~90\%$ and $80\%$ of the blip and tomte features, respectively (see Eq.~\eqref{eq:accuracy}), ensuring sufficient representation of their morphologies.
-As detailed below, we construct the blip-$\chi^{2}$ (tomte-$\chi^{2}$) by using the three blip (tomte) singular vectors.
-Additionally, we perform SVD on the combined set of those $6$ singular vectors and select the $3$ singular vectors output by that process corresponding to the top three singular values.
-This final set is shown in the last row of Fig.~\ref{fig:sv_H1}, and will be used below to construct the glitch $\chi^2$ to discriminate both blip and tome glitches from CBC signals.
-This approach is particularly valuable since it does not require prior knowledge of the glitch type, unlike blip $\chi^{2}$ and tomte $\chi^{2}$, which are constructed using glitch-specific information.
+In figure~\ref{fig:sv_H1}, the top four rows show the first three singular vectors of the blip, tomte, koi fish, and low-frequency blip glitches, respectively.~\footnote{The SVD is performed in the Fourier domain, but the singular vectors are plotted in the time domain for visualization purposes.} We employ only the first three singular vectors for each glitch type, which capture $\gtrsim 80\%$ of the corresponding glitch features (see equation~\eqref{eq:accuracy}), ensuring sufficient representation of their morphologies.
+As detailed below, we construct the glitch-specific $\chi^{2}$ by using the three leading singular vectors derived from each class---blip, tomte, koi fish, and low-frequency blip.
+Additionally, we perform SVD on the combined set of those $12$ singular vectors and select the $3$ singular vectors output by that process corresponding to the top three singular values.
+These three singular vectors capture about $68\%$ of the morphology across all glitch classes considered in this study.
+This corresponding set is shown in the last row of figure~\ref{fig:sv_H1}, and will be used below to construct the generic $\chi^2$ to discriminate blip, tomte, koi fish, and low-frequency blip glitches from CBC signals.
+This approach is particularly valuable because it is agnostic to the glitch type, unlike glitch-specific $\chi^{2}$ statistics that are constructed using class-dependent information.